How to Detect AKI?

 1. Serum Creatinine: It measures the creatinine level in the blood, a common waste product that your kidneys filter frequently.
 Elevated levels of creatinine in your blood can indicate underlying kidney-related issues.

-2. Blood Urea Nitrogen (BUN): This diagnostic test also measures urea and nitrogen levels in your blood, apart from creatinine.
+2. Blood Urea Nitrogen (BUN): BUN measures blood urea levels and is less specific than creatinine, as it can be influenced by dehydration, GI bleeding, and protein intake.
 These two elements are also waste products filtered by your kidneys.
 Higher levels of urea or nitrogen in your blood may indicate reduced kidney function.

-3. Estimated Glomerular Filtration Rate (EGFR): The following test calculates and determines the total filtration rate based on serum creatinine levels, age, and sex.
-If the average filtration rate is lower than the normal range, then it signifies serious kidney problems.
+3. Estimated Glomerular Filtration Rate (EGFR): The following test calculates and determines the total filtration rate based on serum creatinine levels, age, and sex. eGFR is not reliable in AKI and should be interpreted cautiously; serial creatinine trends and urine output are preferred.

 4. Electrolytes: It checks the levels of potassium, sodium, and bicarbonate to detect imbalances.
 Abnormal levels of electrolytes in your body indicate kidney problems and require immediate medical attention.